All Episodes

 Coonskin?

-If it was Coonskin span, it'd be a whole other thing.
+If it was Coonskin Span, it'd be a whole other thing.

-Great to have you with us, uh Harold.
+Great to have you with us, Harold.

-What's what's your point?
+What's your point?

 I have two points to make.

-And it's working very well today.
+There is a system at work, and it's working very well today.

-Uh it's an article.
+It's an article.

-First, when you discuss these things, people say that the United States uh spends more on health care.
+First, when you discuss these things, people say that the United States spends more on health care.

 It's a line item in the budget.